Roger Edgeworth

-Roger Edgeworth, D.D. (d.
-1560) was an English Roman Catholic theologian.
+Roger Edgeworth, D.D. (died 1560) was an English Roman Catholic theologian.
 Edgeworth was born at Holt Castle, the seat of Sir William Stanley, brother to the Earl of Derby, situate on the banks of the Dee, in the county of Denbigh, but within the diocese of Chester.
 He became a student in the University of Oxford about 1503, proceeded B.A. in 1507, and was elected a fellow of Oriel College 8 November 1508 on the foundation of Bishop Smyth, being the first holder of that fellowship.
 He was not actually admitted to the fellowship till 11 June 1510, and he resigned it on 15 March 1518.

 He commenced M.A.
 9 February 1511–12, was admitted B.D.
 13 Oct.
 1519, and created D.D.
 2 July 1526.
 After taking holy orders he was a noted preacher in the university and elsewhere.
 He became prebendary of the second stall in the cathedral church of Bristol, being nominated to that dignity by the charter of erection in 1542.
 On 3 Oct.
 1543 he was admitted to the vicarage of St. Cuthbert at Wells.
 He was a canon of the cathedrals of Salisbury and Wells, and was admitted chancellor of the diocese of Wells 30 April 1554, on the deprivation of John Taylor, alias Cardmaker.

 He likewise obtained the prebend of Slape, or Slope, in the church of Salisbury, and held it till his death.
 'When K. Hen.
 8 had extirpated the pope's power, he seemed to be very moderate, and also in the reign of K. Ed.
 6, but when qu.
 Mary succeeded he shew'd himself a most zealous person for the Roman Catholic religion, and a great enemy to Luther and reformers'.

 He died in the beginning of 1560, and was buried before the choir door in Wells Cathedral.
 His will was proved on 1 June 1560.
 He was a benefactor to Oriel College.